equodev/equo/docs/integration-tests.md

 6- When you are ready to run your test class, you have to run as `Bnd OSGi Test Launcher (JUnit)`:
 Right-click on the class on Package Explorer -> Run As -> Bnd OSGi Test Launcher (JUnit)

-**If you need a functional example of an Integration Test, take a look at com.make.equo.builders.tests bundle on Equo framework project.**
+**If you need a functional example of an Integration Test, take a look at com.equo.builders.tests bundle on Equo framework project.**